 How to print

 University Libraries is pleased to offer 3D printing services to the University community in Bruno, Gorgas, McLure, and Rodgers Libraries for a fee.
-In Bruno, Gorgas, and McLure libraries staff will print the design and notify you when to pick up your completed job at the circulation desk in the library you submitted to.
-In Rodger, after training, you print the object yourself.
-You may email their completed 3D image (STL) files to:Bruno: email@example.com Gorgas: firstname.lastname@example.org McLure: email@example.com Rodgers: firstname.lastname@example.org
+In Bruno, Gorgas, and McLure libraries staff will print the design and notify you when to pick up your completed job at the circulation desk in the library to which you submitted the request.
+In Rodgers, after training, you print the object yourself.
+STL files must be approved by staff before they can be printed.
+You may email completed 3D image (STL) files to:Bruno: email@example.com Gorgas: firstname.lastname@example.org McLure: email@example.com Rodgers: firstname.lastname@example.org

 Participation in a 3D Printer Training and Safety Workshop offered by a Rodgers Library staff member is required prior to use